vah-khosravi/Soil_properties_spectral_modelling/README.md

-# Soil Spectroscopy Workflow in R
+# Soil Spectroscopy in R

-An R workflow for processing Visible–Near Infrared (Vis-NIR) soil spectra and predicting Soil Organic Carbon (SOC) using several machine learning (ML) approaches.
+An R workflow for processing Visible–Near Infrared (Vis–NIR) soil spectra and predicting soil properties using classical chemometric methods and modern machine learning algorithms.

-The workflow includes spectral preprocessing, outlier detection, calibration and validation sample selection, model development, and model evaluation.
+The workflow includes spectral preprocessing, outlier detection, calibration/validation sample selection, model development, and standardized model evaluation.

+The script has been written to rely primarily on base R whenever possible, using external packages only when specific functionality is required (e.g., spectral preprocessing, machine learning algorithms, and memory-based learning).

 ---